How to Become a Maryland Wedding Officiant

 If you’ve never written a beach wedding ceremony, The Ocean as my Witness will help you master your craft.
 The ceremonies are designed to mix and match and help you customize a ceremony that’s best for the wedding you’ll be officiating.
 Beach ceremonies should be simple.
 An intro, the vows, a ring exchange, and a conclusion are all you really need.
 I’ve never had guests complain the ceremony was too short.
 A long-winded affair impresses no one.
 Microphones are usually not permitted on the beach so you’ll need to project your voice.
 It’s an art to tunnel your voice between the bride and groom so the back row can hear but the wedding couple doesn’t feel like you are shouting at them.

 a description of what they’re wearing, their musical selections, and notes regarding the venue and vendors.
-I often have several weddings a day, so I keep stamps and return address labels for the marriage licenses.
+I often have several weddings a day, so I keep stamps and return address labels for the Ocean City Maryland Marriage License.